-Showing these reviews on your website helps build credibility with your site visitors will trust the opinion of other customers.
-Not only do reviews help customers, but they also help you make changes based on feedback showing you value the input of customers.
+Showing reviews on your website helps build credibility with your site visitors will trust the opinion of other customers.
+Not only do online reviews help customers, but they also help you make changes based on feedback showing you value the input of customers.

 BrightLocal posted the results of a survey in which 90% of the respondents stated they used the internet to find a local business in the last year.